malcolm-kee/malcolm-kee/workshops/react-testing/03-testing-function/testing-function.md

 1. Scan through [Jest `expect` documentation][expect-docs].
 1. Enable Intellisense to provide suggestions.

 Scanning through the docs will be left as an exercise for you.
-I will show you how to do item 2.
+I will show you how to enable Intellisense.

 To enable Intellisense, you need to install `@types/jest` (TypeScript definition for Jest) by running the following commands: